-Whitgift Gardens are a series of fascinating, well maintained gardens in a number of original styles within the extensive grounds of Whitgift, all of which help to provide a stimulating environment for students.
-Head Gardener, Sophie Tatzkow, is on a mission to make sure there isn't another school garden as excellent as this to be found in the UK.
+Whitgift Gardens are a series of fascinating, well-maintained gardens in a number of original styles within the extensive grounds of the School, all of which help to provide a stimulating environment for students.
+The Gardening Team are on a mission to make sure there isn't another school garden as excellent as this to be found in the UK.
+The popular Water Gardens underwent refurbishment in 2017.

 Wildlife and birds (wallabies, flamingos, peacocks in an enclosed area) are a feature of the School grounds.